 How long have you worked here?
-I'll have been at Chester Zoo for three years and working with animals for 17.
+I'll have been at Chester Zoo for four years and working with animals for 17.

 Why did you become a keeper?
 I've always loved animals.
 As a child my home always had pets, from dogs and cats to rats and reptiles.
 My interest in exotic animals led me to volunteer at a specialist sanctuary when I was 14 which I ended up working at for many years as it was so rewarding to provide care for these unwanted animals.
 It's not always easy to do this as the resources are more limited than in zoos.

 Eventually I moved on to working in zoos and I have lived all over the country in order to get as much experience as possible.
 I've been lucky enough to work with a vast variety of animals, from monkeys to sealions, to rhinos and penguins.
 Nocturnal mammals are now my main focus.
 I came to Chester to work on Twilight section with the bats, aardvarks, anteaters, sloths and porcupines etc.

 What’s your favourite animal and why?
 My favourite animal has to be the pangolin.
 They are referred to as the "scaly anteater" and there are eight species which come from Asia and Africa.
 We don't have them here at Chester and there are only a handful in zoos across the globe.

 They are one of the world's most trafficked mammals and it breaks my heart to think that of all the species facing extinction, these precious creatures might cease to exist on our planet before many of us even know what one is, let alone see one in person (which is a privilege I've not yet had).
 My favourite expression is "Google it" when it comes to the pangolin because they really do have to been seen to be fully appreciated!